pandas-dev/pandas/doc/source/development/maintaining.rst

    being released are merged.

 5. Create a new issue and milestone for the version after the one being released.
-   Add the description ``on-merge: backport to <branch>`` to the milestone, so tagged PRs are automatically backported by our bot.
+   If the release was a release candidate, we would usually want to create issues and milestones for both the next major/minor, and the next patch release.
+In the milestone of a patch release, we add the description ``on-merge: backport to <branch>``, so tagged PRs are automatically backported to the release branch by our bot.

 6. Change the milestone of all issues and PRs in the milestone being released to the next milestone.